Jonathan Mayhew: Political views

-The extent of his political feeling can be seen in his Discourse Concerning Unlimited Submission (complete text), a sermon delivered on the 100th anniversary of the execution of Charles I (January 30, 1649/50).
+The extent of his political feeling can be seen in his Discourse Concerning Unlimited Submission, a sermon delivered on the 100th anniversary of the execution of Charles I (January 30, 1649/50).
 Taking vigorous issue with recent efforts to portray Charles as a martyred monarch, Mayhew began with observations on the antiquity of English liberties.
 The English constitution, he asserted, “is originally and essentially free.”
 Roman sources, such as the reliable Tacitus, made it clear that “the ancient Britons … were extremely jealous of their liberties.”
-England’s monarchs originally held their throne “solely by grant of parliament,” so the ancient English kings ruled “by the voluntary consent of the people.”
+England's monarchs originally held their throne “solely by grant of parliament,” so the ancient English kings ruled “by the voluntary consent of the people.”
 After forty pages of such historical discourse, Mayhew reached his major point: the essential rightness of the execution of an English king when he too greatly infringed upon British liberties.

-The vigor of Mayhew’s sermon established his reputation.
+The vigor of Mayhew's sermon established his reputation.
 It was published not only in Boston, but also in London in 1752 and again in 1767.
-In Boston, John Adams remembered long afterward that Mayhew’s sermon, “was read by everybody.”
+In Boston, John Adams remembered long afterward that Mayhew's sermon, “was read by everybody.”
+John Adams referred his as "The father of religious liberty in America".
 Some would say later that this sermon was the first volley of the American Revolution, setting forth the intellectual and scriptural justification for rebellion against the Crown.